PaulWieland/ratgdo/docs/09_faq.md

 ## I have more than one door, do I need more than one ratgdo?
 Yes.
 You need one ratgdo control board per door, just like you need one wired wall button per door.

+## After hooking up ratgdo the range of my wireless remotes seems to be reduced
+Some people have reported that the USB power bricks they used were generating noise that was interfering with the garage door opener's wireless signal.
+By swapping to a different USB brick, the problem was cured.

+ratgdo operates on 2.4GHz WiFi while most wireless garage door openers operate at 310MHz, so they will not interfere with each other.
+However, signal attenuation can occur if wires or physical objects are touching or near the GDO's antenna.
+Make sure the GDO's antenna (just a loose piece of wire) is hanging down from the opener and that the ratgdo control board (and wiring) is at least 6" away from it.

 ## My door opens/closes when ratgdo reboots
 Version 2.0 (white PCB) ratgdo control boards are only compatible with Security + 2.0 openers.
 Wall mounted jackshaft openers (model 8500, 8500C and RJO20) are labeled as security + 2.0 and have a yellow learn button, but they use the older wireline protocol from the Security + 1.0 openers.
 If you have one of these openers and you purchased a V2.0 shield, please contact me for a replacement shield.